iamromulan/cellular-modem-wiki/README.md

 To keeps things nice, this wiki will be organized into sub-wikis based on modem manufacture

 **Note: This repo originally was the guide for setting up an ethernet connection directly to a Quectel M.2 modem.
 This guide still exists!
-Each modem now has a customized version of the guide tailored to each.
-Scroll down to the directory and choose your modem to find it.** :arrow_heading_down:
+Each modem platform now has a customized version of the guide tailored to each.
+Scroll down to the directory and choose your manufacture to find it.** :arrow_heading_down:

+# Directory

+### :arrow_right: [Quectel Modem Wiki](./quectel/README.md) :arrow_left:

+### :arrow_right: [Fibocom Modem Wiki](./fibocom/README.md) :arrow_left:

 # Contributing